(And Travel/Hotel Info - See Below)

-Join our 2020 conference in the beautiful Palladium Center for the Performing Arts, in Carmel, Indiana, USA (pictured in the photo above).
-This city, 180 miles southeast of Chicago and easily accessible by air, is an extraordinary showcase of transformation from a former sprawling suburb of Indianapolis to an increasingly diverse, walkable town of livable neighborhoods.
+Be part of our 2021 conference in the state-of-the-art Palladium at The Center for the Performing Arts, our venue in Carmel, Indiana, USA (pictured in the photo above).
+The city is just outside of Indianapolis, 180 miles southeast of Chicago and easily accessible by air.
+(Short non-stop flights are available from New York, Washington, Chicago and other cities.)
+Carmel is an extraordinary showcase of transformation from a former sprawling suburb to an increasingly diverse, walkable town of livable neighborhoods.
 We'll share effective tools and lessons from this and other successful transformations around the USA and internationally, with leading mayors, planners, designers, economic development experts, developers, researchers, NGO heads, and many others.
 And we'll study Carmel's lessons, with in-depth sessions, tours, and enjoyable evenings out to mix with other conference-goers!

-A special invitation from Carmel mayor (and IMCL advisory board member) Jim Brainard
+A special invitation from Mayor Jim Brainard of Carmel

 At the Livable Cities conference in Carmel, you will have the opportunity to discuss a wide variety of strategies for cities whether large or small, whether urban or rural, designed to improve how your residents, businesses and visitors interact.
 Thought provoking discussions and great visuals help convey how to better plan public spaces, transportation patterns and other city design tools to help your city compete among the best.